tinohager/Nager.AmazonProductAdvertising/README.md

 # Nager.AmazonProductAdvertising
 Allow access to amazon product advertising API (`paapi5`), you can search a product over the name or a keyword.
-Also it is possible to create a shopping cart.
 You can visit a demo [here](https://shop.nager.at)

 ### Installation